simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

 ### Normalizing the signal levels

-One issue we haven&#8217;t mentioned is that the raw nanopore data needs calibration to be compared to the model; there is an additive shift and dirft over time, and a multiplicative scale that has to be taken into account.
+One issue we haven&#8217;t mentioned is that the raw nanopore data needs calibration to be compared to the model; there is an additive shift and drift over time, and a multiplicative scale that has to be taken into account.

 A very simple &ldquo;methods of moments&rdquo; calculation works